James Outman Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The White Sox pitching staff ranks sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have a 4.60 team ERA that ranks 24th across all MLB pitching staffs.
+- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.59).

-- White Sox pitchers combine to allow 94 total home runs at a clip of 1.4 per game (second-most in the league).
+- The White Sox give up the second-most home runs in baseball (96 total, 1.4 per game).

+- Clevinger (3-4) gets the starting nod for the White Sox in his 12th start of the season.
+He's put together a 4.19 ERA in 58 2/3 innings pitched, with 48 strikeouts.

-- The right-hander last pitched on Thursday against the New York Yankees, when he went five innings, allowing five earned runs while giving up eight hits.
+- The righty last pitched on Thursday against the New York Yankees, when he threw 5 2/3 innings, allowing three earned runs while giving up six hits.

+- The 32-year-old has an ERA of 4.19, with 7.4 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.